 After logging a season’s worth of games, we started approaching NBA teams about using our referee data and scouting reports.
 Just think of it: if a team can get only a couple of violations a game to go their way, that could mean the difference in a few points per game, which is massive when extrapolated over an 82-game regular season plus the playoffs.

 Over the course of several years, we were delighted when some of the top analytical minds working for NBA teams were interested (and we thank them to this day), with most wanting their teams to try using our data for a season.
 But analytics personnel typically aren’t the ultimate decision-makers at NBA teams.
-It’s usually a collective effort, and almost always comes down to the coaches, GMs and sometimes even the owner(s) needing to buy off on the decision.
-Needless to say, it can be very challenging to get alignment across so many people, especially for something so new like our data where the traditional culture has been to “Just play your game,” and “Don’t get caught up in the refs.”
+It’s usually a collective effort, and it almost always comes down to the coaches, GMs and sometimes even the owner(s) needing to buy off on the decision.
+Needless to say, it can be very challenging to get alignment across so many people, especially for something so new like our data where the traditional culture has been to “just play your game,” and “don’t get caught up in the refs.”

-But we felt with the advent of new data and analytics, there would be enough leading edge teams that would be willing to use our data that could fund our operations.
+But we felt with the advent of new data and analytics, there would be enough leading-edge teams that would be willing to use our data that could fund our operations.
 However, except for a few teams that embraced our idea and used it, it didn’t really go beyond that, despite some teams simultaneously telling their fans, “We’ll do whatever it takes to win,” or “If we can improve one inch, we’ll do it.”
 Or the fact that many NBA coaches continue to complain about referees and get fined a significant amount of money for doing so.

 When we first thought of this idea to make sure it was viable before starting our work, one new NBA General Manager told us a couple of times over the course of a few years his team would be interested in our data.
 But after we built our platform and had a couple of seasons of data collected, he changed his mind.
 We’re guessing the realities of trying new things within an NBA team weren’t as easy as even HE thought it would be.

-Moreover, price was never an issue – the discussions never even got that far with those teams that didn’t use our data.
+Moreover, price was never an issue – the discussions never even got that far with those teams that did not use our data.
 Quite often we would get no response at all, especially from teams that were lottery-bound where winning a few extra games a season can actually hurt their lottery pick chances (not a great incentive to try to win more games).
 Again, this seemed to contradict the “We’ll do whatever it takes to win” mantra that many fans hear from their favorite teams.

 There are many other reasons why we think most NBA teams were hesitant to use our referee data and scouting reports, despite most analytics personnel in those organizations wanting to try using it.
 That’s a topic for a different time and place, and at some point we may go into more details on it.
 It’s an interesting contradiction.
 The good news is that some of the teams were very professional in how they communicated with us, and we appreciated that.
 We wish them well.